What causes the pain in my legs and how can I prevent it from re-occurring ?

 The first question - Is it possible to prevent leg cramps or pain ?

 You must try to stay comfortably hydrated – while it is not fully understood how dehydration and muscle cramping are related, we do know that dehydration can cause leg cramps.
 The dehydration results in low amounts of potassium, sodium, calcium, or magnesium in the blood and can be aggravated by medications such as diuretics, which can cause you to lose too much fluid or minerals.
-You should try to drink at least three glasses of good quality liquid each day, including one before bedtime.(Coconut water is an excellent re-hydrating drink).
+You should try to drink at least three glasses of good quality liquid each day, including one before bedtime.(Coconut water is an excellent re-hydrating drink but be careful if diabetic as it can raise the potassium level).
 If exercising, increase the amount of fluid before, during, and after exercise.

 You should try to stretch regularly which can relax muscle fibres.
 If you have an exercise regime follow a normal gym warm up, work out and cool down routine.
 However for the average person do not exercise vigorously just prior to sleep.